afcarl/HathiGenreTrainingset/README.md

 Ensemble.py - Combines multiple models into an ensemble and assesses collective accuracy.

+JsonEnsemble.py - Runs the ensemble evaluation in folders where predictions are stored as jsons.

 MetadataFeatures.py - Script that adds global "metadata features" to the pagefeatures files.

 SelectFeatures.py - Script that I used to generate vocabularies.